 Ms. Walsh has been recognized by Washingtonian Magazine as one of its “40 Top Lawyers Under 40” in Washington, D.C.

-Alex's representative engagements, handled at a prior firm,
+Alex's representative engagements, some of which were handled at

 TRIAL MATTERS AND INVESTIGATIONS